UffizziCloud/docs/docs/guides/support-microservices-in-ephemeral-environments-with-nginx.md

 ![Voting application microservices architecture](../assets/images/microservices-architecture-with-nginx.webp)

-To define an ingress, we need a port ( the environment will be listening for traffic on this port) and a service (the requests coming to the port will be forwarded to this service).
-In our case, we will first create an nginx service in the compose file, and use this service as our ingress.
+To define an [`ingress`](../references/compose-spec.md#ingress-required), we need a `port` (the environment will be listening for traffic on this port) and a `service` (the requests coming to the port will be forwarded to this service).
+In our case, we will first create an `nginx` service in the compose file, and use this service as our `ingress`.

 ### **Step 1: Creating an Nginx container**